webmastersmith/notes/JavaScript/Classes.md

     this.fileExist = false; //extra variables
   }
   // All the methods below will be added to the prototype.
-  // Typescript allows you to create variables outside of the constructor, but it is good practice to create properties inside constructor function.
+  // Typescript allows you to create variables outside of the constructor, but it is good practice to create properties inside the constructor function.
+}

+class Images extends Product {
+  constructor(title) {
+    super(title); // must be called before any other properties.
+  }
 }
 ```